Release Date: 7/7/2005

 The Bad: The “on rails” movement may turn a lot of people off, the story can get kind of confusing if you don’t know anything about politics

 I was very doubtful about this game and just passed it up until now.
 Once you dig into Killer7 you’re swimming through a plot of deep politics and a weird paranormal setting.
-You are seven of the Smiths who are hired assassins for the government…or so it seems.
+You are seven of the Smiths who have hired assassins for the government…or so it seems.

 The gameplay is very different from what you’re used to.
 You press A and the game is “on rails”.
-You choose which way you want to go by hold the analog stick in a direction and selecting the destination with A. This makes things a lot easier and lets the gamers concentrate on the puzzle solving and story.
-Use you the characters to solve the puzzles such as Kaede slitting her wrists to spray blood everywhere and call Harman Smith’s ex wife to blast open invisible barricades…yeah I know WTF?!
+You choose which way you want to go to hold the analog stick in a direction and selecting the destination with A. This makes things a lot easier and lets the gamers concentrate on the puzzle solving and story.
+Use you the characters to solve the puzzles such as Kaede slitting her wrists to spray blood everywhere and call Harman Smith’s ex-wife to blast open invisible barricades…yeah I know WTF?!
 You can use Coyote to jump up high places and Mask De Smith to blast open cracked walls.

 Some of the puzzles involve getting a certain amount of objects, deciphering messages etc. You kill the Smiles by hitting weak points on them and there are dozens of variants.
 You have to hold down R and then scan with L and shoot their weak points.
 The voice acting is top notch and the graphics have a great cell shaded style to them.
 It’s really hard to explain this game unless you play it.
 The game sports unique boss fights and is a perfect length of 12-14 hours.
-If you’re bored with you’re Wii check out Killer7 and you won’t regret it.
+If you’re bored with your Wii check out Killer7 and you won’t regret it.